subquery/documentation/docs/subquery_network/node_operators/stake.md

 # Staking and Allocating SQT

-:::tip New for Mainnet - Please read
+:::info

-One key difference between Kepler and the mainnet is that now Node Operators must actively manage their staking allocation to each project deployment.
+Node Operators must actively manage their staking allocation to each project deployment to maximise their rewards.
+We also highly recommend that you enable [Auto Reduce Over Allocation](#automatically-reduce-over-allocation) to prevent being [over allocated](#over-allocated-stake).

 :::